pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 You can check the background and progress on the migration [tracking issue](https://github.com/pingcap/tidb/issues/26022).

-## How to write unit tests?
+## How to write unit tests

-We uses testify for writing unit tests.
+We use testify to write unit tests.
 Basically, it is out-of-the-box [testing](https://pkg.go.dev/testing) with testify assertions.

 ### TestMain

-When running tests, Golang compiles each package along with any files with names with suffix `_test.go`.
+When you run tests, Golang compiles each package along with any files with names with suffix `_test.go`.
 Thus, a test binary contains tests in a package.

 Golang testing provides a mechanism to support doing extra setup or teardown before or after testing by writing a package level unique function: